۶Ƶ

 Diagram showing the SPA lifecycle compared to traiditional page lifecycle.

-Benefits of Platform Web SDK for SPAs
+Benefits of Experience Platform Web SDK for SPAs

 Here are some benefits to using ۶Ƶ Experience Platform Web SDK for your single-page applications: